Types of Degrees Graphic Communications Majors Are Getting

 The following table lists how many graphic communications graduations there were in 2018-2019 for each degree level.

 |Education Level||Number of Grads|

 What Graphic Communications Majors Need to Know

-In an O*NET survey, graphic communication majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
-These answers were weighted on a scale of 1 to 5 with 5 being the most important.
+O*NET surveyed people in occupations related to graphic communication and asked them what knowledge areas, skills, and abilities were important for their jobs.
+The responses were rated on a scale of 1 to 5 with 5 being most important.

 Knowledge Areas for Graphic Communication Majors

 Graphic Communication majors often go into careers in which the following knowledge areas are important:

 - English Language - Knowledge of the structure and content of the English language including the meaning and spelling of words, rules of composition, and grammar.

 - Computers and Electronics - Knowledge of circuit boards, processors, chips, electronic equipment, and computer hardware and software, including applications and programming.